Guide

 A karaoke track is simply a song with the lead vocalist removed, leaving the backing instruments, drums, bass, and harmonies intact.
 Singers use these to practice or perform without the original artist overshadowing them.

-For decades, official karaoke versions had to be licensed from record labels.
-Now, AI can produce a near-identical result from any MP3 in seconds.
+For decades, official karaoke versions had to be licensed from record labels, and the best ones were re-recorded entirely by session musicians to avoid copyright issues.
+Now, AI can produce a near-identical result from any MP3 in seconds — and the output preserves the original production sound, not a cover re-recording.

 Step-by-step: make karaoke with Opus